sachinrawat2207/quantumSolver/paper.md

 ---
 # Summary

-Quantum fluid systems exhibit various interesting properties such as zero viscosity, quantized vortex cirulation etc. that aren't found in classical fluid systems.
-One can only explain these phenomenon with the help of quantum mechanics.
+Quantum fluid systems exhibit various interesting properties such as zero viscosity and quantized vortex cirulation that aren't found in classical fluid systems.
 Bose-Einstein condensate is a type of quantum fluid system formed when a dilute gas of bosons is cooled down to a temperature close to absolute zero.
 One can study turbulence phenomenon in atomic Bose-Einstein condensates(BECs) by using the Gross-Pitaevskii equation, a type of non-linear Schr&ouml;dinger equation.
 It is given by

 \begin{equation}
 \label{eqn:GPE}